brickfrog/ankigen/README.md

 AnkiGen employs a sophisticated multi-agent system built on the OpenAI Agents SDK that ensures high-quality flashcard generation through specialized roles and quality control:

-### Generator Agents
+### Generator Agent
-- **SubjectExpertAgent**: Provides domain-specific expertise for accurate content creation
+- **SubjectExpertAgent**: Provides domain-specific expertise for accurate content creation, followed by a single lightweight quality review that can revise or drop weak cards.
-- **PedagogicalAgent**: Ensures cards follow effective learning principles and memory techniques
-- **ContentStructuringAgent**: Optimizes card structure, formatting, and information hierarchy

-### Quality Assurance Judges
-- **ContentAccuracyJudge**: Verifies factual correctness and subject matter accuracy
-- **PedagogicalJudge**: Evaluates learning effectiveness and educational value
-- **ClarityJudge**: Assesses readability, comprehension, and clear communication
-- **TechnicalJudge**: Reviews technical accuracy for specialized subjects
-- **CompletenessJudge**: Ensures comprehensive coverage without information gaps

-### Enhancement Agents
-- **RevisionAgent**: Identifies areas for improvement based on judge feedback
-- **EnhancementAgent**: Implements refinements and optimizations to failed cards

 ### Orchestration
-- **GenerationCoordinator**: Manages the card generation workflow and agent handoffs
-- **JudgeCoordinator**: Coordinates quality assessment across all judge agents
-- **AgentOrchestrator**: Main system controller that initializes and manages the entire agent ecosystem
+- **AgentOrchestrator**: Main system controller that initializes the simplified agent pipeline and runs self-review before returning cards.

 This architecture ensures that every generated flashcard undergoes rigorous quality control and iterative improvement, resulting in superior learning materials.